Bolts

 Angle Controlled Tightening

-A tightening method in which the surfaces are pulled together by tightening the fastener with a pre-selected (snug) torque.
-The nut is given an extra measured rotation, further tightening the fastener, often beyond its yield point to ensure the achievement of a precise preload.
+A method of tightening where the fastener is initially tightened to a pre-selected (snug) torque.
+The nut is then given an additional measured rotation to further tighten it, often beyond its yield point, ensuring the precise preload is achieved.

 Anti-Friction (AF) Coating